jennsun/escrow-smart-contract/README.md

-This is the github repository for the web3 smart contracts for the COS495 project GIG.
-The escrow smart contracts help a requester fund their tasks and taskers withdraw after their task is completed and approved.
+This repository hosts the web3 smart contracts designed for widespread deployment in the GIG application.
+The set of escrow smart contracts serve to empower requesters by enabling them to allocate funds for their tasks while ensuring taskers are only paid upon satisfactory completion and approval.
+The contracts are written in the highly secure and efficient Solidity programming language.